-(1) Notwithstanding any other enactment or Remuneration Regulations, where a worker is required to perform more than 2 hours' extra work after having completed his normal day's work on any day of the week, whether or not a public holiday, he shall, in addition to any remuneration due for overtime work, be provided by the employer with an adequate free meal or be paid a meal allowance as specified in paragraph (a) of the Third Schedule.
+- (1) Notwithstanding any other enactment or Remuneration Regulations, where a worker is required to perform more than 2 hours' extra work after having completed his normal day's work on any day of the week, whether or not a public holiday, he shall, in addition to any remuneration due for overtime work, be provided by the employer with an adequate free meal or be paid a meal allowance as specified in paragraph (a) of the Third Schedule. - (2) The meal allowance specified in subsection (1) shall be paid not later than on the last working day of the pay period.

-(2) The meal allowance specified in subsection (1) shall be paid not later than on the last working day of the pay period.
-(Amended by Act No. 6 of 2013, Act No. 27 of 2013)
+Amended by Act No.6 of 2013 Amended by the Economic and Financial Measures (Miscellaneous Provisions) Act No. 27 of 2013